Ocasio-Cortez: East Palestine a ‘potential crime scene’

 While federal and state officials have said that the air quality in the village of East Palestine is safe, residents have continued to report medical issues including headaches and respiratory difficulties.

-Ocasio-Cortez implored Oversight Chair James Comer (R-Ky.) to organize a hearing on the incident quickly.
+Ocasio-Cortez implored Oversight Chairman James Comer (R-Ky.) to organize a hearing on the incident quickly.